 Find out more about projects involving group work with patients/service users/citizens delivered on virtual platforms.
 These projects navigate through the important considerations of bringing groups of patients or service users into a virtual space.

-Find out more about projects involving virtual consultations using platforms such as Near Me.
-These projects might involve introducing technology in this way for the first time into a service or setting the direction and providing guidance around future use of virtual consultations.
-Some projects look at new and innovative ways to use make virtual consultations more engaging and effective for patients or service users.
+Find out more about projects involving virtual consultations and appointments using platforms such as Near Me.
+These projects might involve introducing technology in this way for the first time into a service or setting the direction and providing guidance around future use of virtual appointments.
+Some projects look at new and innovative ways to use make virtual appointments more engaging and effective for patients or service users.

-Find out more about projects involving remote health monitoring.
-This is where technology is used to monitor patients outside of a clinical setting, providing people more choice and greater flexibility to receive, record and send relevant information about their current health and wellbeing.
+Find out more about projects involving remote health pathways.
+This is where technology is used to monitor service users outside of a clinical setting, providing people more choice and greater flexibility to receive, record and send relevant information about their current health and wellbeing.